 The script writers create the script then edit the video to show whatever the script says.
 MaFS shows couples at their worst or best based on the producers, directors, and script writers deciding who will be the bad person.
 Any variation is based only on the camera people catching interesting footage that can be twisted into a misleading sound bite for the adverts.

 The MaFS males appear to be mostly boring and harmless.
-Based on the current reports, most of the men have a job with a steady income and most of the women do not, clearly an inequality.
+Based on the current media articles, most of the men have a job with a steady income and most of the women do not, clearly an inequality.
 The men are frequently painted as evil for things like not having a serious job with a steady income.
-The women are not evil for being unemployed or having no income, in fact it is sometimes painted as as just an interesting quirk and at others as a desirable attribute.
+The women are not evil for being unemployed or having no income, in fact it is sometimes painted as just an interesting quirk and at other times as a desirable attribute.

 If the producers wanted to present reality, they would place the MaFS applications online for everyone appearing in the show.
 This would give us a chance to compare what is written in the application with the actual person.
 The MaFS producers would present an analysis of all applicants so we can see the imbalance between the applicants and who is selected.